makoConstruct/jostletree.rs/README.md

 # JostleTree

-A JostleTree is a new (I think?) data structure for working with long lines of tightly packed items with variable widths.

-In other words, the JostleTree can be thought of as efficiently modelling a sequence of items of variable widths.
-It allows operations such as jumping to a position and getting whatever item is there, and, resizing items, in so doing, repositioning every one of the items after it.
-It does this in logarithmic time.

-The positions of the elements are effectively distributed throughout the tree.
-Each node of the tree stores the sum width of all of the elements underneath it.

-Don't hesitate to ask if you want an API feature added, I'll get to it ASAP.
-There are a few fairly trivial things I haven't done yet because I don't need them myself yet, and it'll be less work if it's done after non-lexical lifetimes is stabilized.
+A JostleTree is a Partial Sum Tree with item widths stored in the branches of the tree, rather than just the leaves.

+The jostletree can be thought of as representing a series of items with variable span, positioned one after the other.
+If the span of one item changes, the positions of all of the items after it shift along with it.
+The jostletree supports logarithmic time access at position, resize node, insert node, and remove node operations.

 ```rust